 7 Travel Money Tips For Your Next Holiday

-Travelling for leisure is an exciting investment, one which we like to anticipate and plan thoroughly.
+Traveling for leisure is an exciting investment, one which we like to anticipate and plan thoroughly.
 However, scheduling your museum visits, best dining spots, intriguing historical hotspots and all the touristy activities that come to mind, all lead to an interesting issue: how to handle your travel money when you are abroad.
 We have prepared 7 travel money tips for your next holiday!

 Should you use cash or cards?
 Who gives the best exchange rates and where can you see the latest currency rates?
 Plenty of other questions may arise when planning a trip and the sooner you have an overview of the best practices, the further you may be able to stretch those travel funds.

-This blog will provide you with some universal tips on how to avoid unnecessary expenditure and how to keep your money safe when abroad.
+This blog will provide you with some universal tips on how to avoid unnecessary expenditures and how to keep your money safe when abroad.

 Check the expiration date of your cards before you leave your home country as it could be very difficult to get a replacement when you are abroad.

-One of the main concerns travellers have is fraud exposure.
+One of the main concerns travelers have is fraud exposure.
 Thus the popularity of prepaid travel cards is increasing as it protects your primary bank account.
-Prepaid cards have low withdrawal limits though, so you might get stuck without enough money at the end of your exciting day.
-Furthermore, travel cards may have a reload delay of up to 3 days if they are even reloadable to begin with.
-This could, of cours cause very uncomfortable situations during your trip.
+However, prepaid cards have low withdrawal limits.
+Thus, you might get stuck without enough money at the end of your exciting day.
+Furthermore, travel cards may have a reload delay of up to 3 days if they are even reloadable, to begin with.
+This could, of course, cause very uncomfortable situations during your trip.

 Something as simple as installing internet banking can save you a lot of trouble if you run out of money and you have no way of transferring funds to your card.
 But be careful how you use it.
 Avoid public Wi-Fi networks to decrease the risk of your data being stolen.